Maria-SM/Geospatial/GEE.md

 ### 2. Adding Layers:

 Once we have imported the product we are interested in (e.g. SRTM), we add it by typing:
 `Map.addLayer(srtm);`

 On this layer (SRTM), we can add more info.
-If we enter Map.addLayer and then click (Ctrl + space) the following parameters will appear:
+If we enter `Map.addLayer` and then click (Ctrl + space) the following parameters will appear:
 `Map.addLayer(eeObject, visParams, name, shown, opacity)`

 - eeObject --> this parameters relates to the product we add as a new layer (e.g. SRTM)
-- visParams --> This parameter relates to the visualisation of the object.
+- visParams --> This parameter relates the visualisation of the object.
 Basically it determines how this will look.
-- name -->
+- name --> This parameter relates to the name of the layer we want to add.
+- shown --> Parameter used to turn your layer on or off.
+If it's off, your layer will appear as invisible.
+By default is on.
+- opacity --> Parameter to control the level of opacity of the image you are overlaying

+eeObject = srtm
+visParams = {min:0, max:1000} => data elevation for srtm.
+This data is in meters. name = srtm.
+As soon as we enter the name of this new layer it will show up on the "layer" tab menu.

+`Map.addLayer(srtm, {min:0, max:1000}, 'srtm')`

+We can also customise the visualisation by adding colour.
+`Map.addLayer(srtm, {min:0, max:1000, palette:'yellow, purple'}, 'srtm')`.
+If you want to add additional colours to the palette, the default pallette assigns the first colour to the lowest values, and the last colour to the upper values, and then interpolates in between.
+`Map.addLayer(srtm, {min:0, max:1000, palette:'yellow,blue, grey, purple'}, 'srtm')`.
+For more info check out [here](https://developers.google.com/earth-engine/guides/image_visualization)